scikit-beam/scikit-beam/doc/development/workflow/development_workflow.rst

 How to make a code contribution
 ===============================

-This document outlines the process for contributing code to the Astropy project.
+This document outlines the process for contributing code to the Scikit-beam project.

 **Already experienced with git?
-Contributed before?** Jump right to :ref:`astropy-git`.
+Contributed before?** Jump right to :ref:`scikit-beam-git`.

 Pre-requisites
 ==============